Shasta High School: Athletics

 In 2014, the cheerleading squad went to Orlando, Florida to compete in the UCA's National High School Cheerleading Championship, where they placed 5th in the large varsity division non-tumbling.

 River Bowl

-Shasta High School’s main rival is Enterprise High School (Redding, California).
+Shasta High School's main rival is Enterprise High School (Redding, California).
 The Rivalry of Enterprise High and Shasta High started back in the 1950s, when both schools would steal the other's "prized" possession.
 For Shasta High School it was the Shasta High Bell.

 The annual football game between the two rivals would later be called the Riverbowl.

 The tradition began in 1993, with Enterprise dominating the first 11 years.
 In 2004, Shasta won the Riverbowl and again in 2005 and 2007, but lost in 2008.
 Enterprise won again in 2009.

-The 2010 Riverbowl was won by Shasta with a score of 53-20.
-That year’s Varsity kicker was Ellie Oliver, possibly the only girl football player in the north state at that time.
-She was taught the game of football by Bryson Williams.
+The 2010 Riverbowl was won by Shasta with a score of 53–20.
+That year's Varsity kicker was Ellie Oliver, possibly the only girl football player in the north state at that time.